Be YOU on Your Journey

 What I Deeply Believe

-As women, we should never lose ourselves as a result of being in a relationship or having children.
+As women, we should never lose ourselves as a result of being in a career or job, a family, a relationship or having children.
 Listen to the voice inside and be who you are.

 The number one regret people have on their deathbed is: